servantfist/dk-rxjs/README.md

 # DkRxjs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.
+It is based on Deborah Kurata's [RxJS in Angular](https://app.pluralsight.com/library/courses/rxjs-angular/table-of-contents) course on Pluralsight and Angular HTTP Client documentation - which is different from the Heroes tutorial https://angular.io/guide/http
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.